Artur-/slow-grid-sample/README.md

 slow grid sample
 ================

-A sample project to demonstrate the slowness of the grid being generated (rendered) in the browser using the basic Vaadin template with the latest Vaadin 8.1.6 release.
+A sample project to demonstrate the slowness of the grid being generated (rendered) in the browser using the basic Vaadin template with the Vaadin 8.1.6 and 8.2.1 release.

 Vaadin Issue #10232 on GitHub: https://github.com/vaadin/framework/issues/10232